MCXboxBroadcast/Broadcaster/README.md

 [![HitCount](https://hits.dwyl.com/rtm516/MCXboxBroadcast.svg?style=flat)](http://hits.dwyl.com/rtm516/MCXboxBroadcast)
 [![Discord](https://img.shields.io/discord/1139621390908133396?label=discord&color=5865F2)](https://discord.gg/Tp3tA2kdCN)

-A simple [Geyser](https://github.com/GeyserMC/Geyser) extension that broadcasts the server over Xbox Live.
+A simple tool that broadcasts an existing [Geyser](https://github.com/GeyserMC/Geyser)/Bedrock server over Xbox Live.

 This shows up to the authenticated accounts friends in-game as a joinable session and then anyone thats friends with someone who joined through that method will also see the session as joinable ingame.